root-project/root/tree/ntuple/v7/doc/specifications.md

  - Feature flag
  - String: name of the ntuple
  - String: description of the ntuple
- - List frame: list of fields
+ - List frame: list of field record frames
- - List frame: list of columns
+ - List frame: list of column record frames
- - List frame: list of alias columns
+ - List frame: list of alias column record frames

 #### Field Description

-Every element of the list of fields has the following contents
+Every field record frame of the list of fields has the following contents

 ```
  0                   1                   2                   3